 First, it is very important to eat a balanced meal to avoid constant fluctuating levels of glucose and insulin in your bloodstream.
-If you continuously consume a high carbohydrate diet, eventually, cells trying to protect themselves from glucose overload and will not respond well to insulin.
+If you continuously consume a high carbohydrate diet, eventually, cells trying to protect themselves from glucose overload will not respond well to insulin.
 This is known as “insulin resistance.”
 Excess sugar levels in the bloodstream cause the proteins in the body to malfunction, which may lead to a decrease in the effectiveness of the immune system, may damage blood vessels, and negatively affects connective tissues in the joints.

-Other tips to a balanced diet include:
+Other tips for a balanced diet include:

 - Choosing fresh foods in their most natural form; for example, choose eating a fresh apple over drinking concentrated apple juice.

-- Avoid processed, packaged foods when preparing your meals; try to use fresh and single ingredient food products to cook from scratch.
+- Avoid processed, packaged foods when preparing your meals; try to use fresh and single-ingredient food products to cook from scratch.